 Discover Penrith's true colours in autumn

-Fall in love with a different side of Penrith this month by visiting some places that really show their best colours in the cooler months.
+Fall in love with a different side of Penrith by visiting some places that really show their best colours in autumn.

 1. The Rock Lookout

 The Rock Lookout boasts spectacular views of the Nepean River Gorge, Blue Mountains and Penrith.
 It’s accessed by a short walk of only a hundred or so metres, but there is a longer walk of 2.5km which takes you through swampy heath and eucalyptus forest to Riley's Mountain for more views of the Nepean River and surrounds.